quicwg/datagram/draft-ietf-quic-datagram.md

 Specification:

-: Indicates that the connection should enable support for unreliable DATAGRAM frames.
-An endpoint that advertises this transport parameter can receive datagrams frames from the other endpoint, up to and including the length in bytes provided in the transport parameter.
+: A non-zero value indicates that the endpoint supports receiving unreliable DATAGRAM frames.
+An endpoint that advertises this transport parameter can receive DATAGRAM frames from the other endpoint, up to and including the length in bytes provided in the transport parameter.
+The default value is 0.

 This document also registers a new value in the QUIC Frame Type registry: